MasayukiMotoori/EOSC556B/README.md

 Induced Polarization(IP) models are based on cole-cole or pelton model.
 Model are based on deep Sea Massive Sulfide exploration inspired by JOGMEC survey.

+Foward simulation uses empymod.
+(See the instruction bellow.)
+Jacobian is approximated by finite difference.
 Steepest descend and Gauss-Newton method are available for optimization.
-Jacobian is approximated by finite difference.
 Jupyter note books demonstrate impact of IP parameter, one-dimensional inversion and objective function grids.